TechWatching/techwatching.dev/input/posts/vuecicd-introduction.md

 > 💬 I think it's important to mention it because I still see new blog posts talking about creating new projects using Vue CLI.

-So nothing specific in the code of the application we will build and deploy, just the basic things you get when you run the `pnpm create vue@3` command with:
+So nothing specific in the code of the application we will build and deploy, just the basic things you get when you run the `pnpm create vue@latest` command with:

 * TypeScript enabled ➡️ it's 2023, I don't see any valid reason why to choose Vanilla JS instead of TypeScript so if you are not using TypeScript you probably should